BG Pathum United F.C.: 2021 AFC Champions League – Group F

-Dusit take two
+Return of Dusit Chalermsan (2021)

 On 15 November 2021, BG Pathum United announced that the club has parted ways with Vidmar after 7 months.
 The breakup is speculated to be the effect of Dusit Chalermsan's announcement to join the club as team manager on the eve of 14 November 2021.

 Dusit filled in as head coach after Vidmar's departure but failed to get off to a positive start in his second tenure in charge – losing two away games at the hands of Nongbua Pitchaya and Port F.C., respectively.
 Dusit guided BG Pathum United to the next round in both domestic cup competitions but could only pick up 3 draws in his next 3 league games.

 On 17 January 2022, Surachai Jaturapattarapong, the club's Director of Football, replaced Dusit as caretaker head coach following Dusit's disappointing league result that produces zero wins in 5 matches during his second spell at the helm.

+The rebuilding project (2022–present)

-The Teguramori Era
+Makoto Teguramori Era (2022)

 On 27 January 2022, Makoto Teguramori was announced as the new BG Pathum United head coach.
 The former-Japan national under-23 football team became the first Asian head coach of the club.
 Joining him as the assistant head coach was Ryo Shigaki and fitness coach Chang Yeob Yi.

 Teguramori's reign began with a 2–0 away victory over Suphanburi on matchday 22.
 Apart from the 2021–22 Thai League Cup Quarter-Finals defeat to Chiangrai United, Teguramori's brilliant start to life in Pathum Thani yielded 6 league wins from his first 7 matches.
 Noticeable results from those early matches are the 0–1 triumph at the Thunder Castle courtesy of Sarach Yooyen's winner – later voted as the REVO Thai League: Goal of the Year 2021/22 at the FA Awards 2022 or the 7–2 thrashing of Prachuap FC that set the record for the highest scoring game of the campaign.

-History in the AFC Champions League

-BG Pathum United took a break from domestic competition in mid-April to take part in the 2022 AFC Champions League – with the club receiving the honor to host the Group Stage for the second consecutive edition.
-BG Pathum United went on to top Group G, made up of Melbourne City (Australia), Jeonnam Dragons (South Korea), and United City (the Philippines), and advanced to the Round of 16 for the second successive season.

-2022 AFC Champions League – Group G

 BG Pathum United wrapped up the 2021–22 Thai League 1 by beating Chonburi 4–1 in what was to become Peerapong Pichitchotirat's farewell match.

 The team made multiple changes to the playing squad and spent the pre-season training camp in Hua Hin.
 2022–23 Thai League 1 began with BG Pathum United winning the 2022 Thailand Champions Cup, this time beating Buriram United 2–3, and becoming the first club in 4 years to hold on to this title consecutively.

+History in the AFC Champions League

+BG Pathum United took a break from domestic competition in mid-April to take part in the 2022 AFC Champions League – with the club receiving the honor to host the Group Stage for the second consecutive edition.
+BG Pathum United went on to top Group G, made up of Australian club Melbourne City, Korean club Jeonnam Dragons, and Philippines club United City where they went on to top the group stage and advanced to the round of 16 for the second successive season.